SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ---
 title:  StatusPage
-summary: "Let your customers know how your service is doing without them having to ask you about it"
+summary: "Let your customers know how your Services are doing, without them having to ask you about it"
 tags: [status page]
 last_updated:
 sidebar: mydoc_sidebar